Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 In this sample, instead of submitting the raw CSV file stream to the API, it gets parsed into a `DataSetData` object and that gets submitted by the Java Client serialized as `JSON`.

-After the CSV is loaded into the `DataSetData` object, the `create()` method is called passing in the dataset name as well as the object containing the data as well.
+After the CSV is loaded into the `DataSetData` object, the `create()` method is called passing in the dataset name as well as the object containing the data.

 ```{:.line-numbers}{:.language-java}
  private static void loadDataSet(NexosisClient client, String dataSetName, String fileName)